jensaug/docker-compose-flowable-postgres/README.md

-# docker-compose-flowable
+# docker-compose-flowable-postgres

 ## What?

 This is a minimal repo based on the *Docker* section of http://www.flowable.org/downloads.html.

-It provides the flowable suite with a persistent postgres backend for local use.
+It provides the flowable all-in-one with a persistent postgres backend for local use.

 That's it.